reflexdemon/docker-example/README.md

 ## Assumption
 This assumes that you have a fair idea of what docker is and how containerization work.
 This also expects you have `docker` cli installed, and it is fully functional.
-Having a Java runtime is optional as it will be available inside the container.
+Having a JDK to create the `jar` file.

 ## Compile and Generate Artifacts
 To compile and generate artifacts to run.